 Keeping hopeful helps some people cope better, but for others it’s unrealistic and they prefer to be completely realistic and deal with the probable prognosis in their own way.
 Carers who are faced with a relative’s deteriorating health on a daily basis can feel frustrated when those who aren’t involved on a daily basis insist on putting a positive spin on the situation.

-In the case of a very sick child, it’s not at all unusual for the worry to cause problems between the parents and they are less available to one another and probably less patient that they might usually be under different circumstances.
+In the case of a very sick child, it’s not at all unusual for the worry to cause problems between the parents as they are less available to one another and probably less patient that they might usually be under different circumstances.
 In addition, one parent might be trying to deal with life on a day-to-day basis and attend to medical appointments, give medication and cook special meals whilst the other one might use their energies to research case-studies, alternative treatments and possible cures.
 If one, or both of them, are very tired, which is likely, understanding and patience aren’t going to be in abundance.

 Most people who have had a child with a serious illness know the worry and anxiety associated with this.
 If they have any expectations, they will often be that at least their family will understand.
 Sadly, this isn’t always the case and people often find that those that they thought would be the most supportive, show little or no regard for the situation, still having expectations of the parent(s), even though everything has been turned upside down and they can no longer be as ‘available’ as they were previously.
 This is a particular sadness and a cause of long-term resentment – it’s also hard to work through those feelings when the people you thought you could rely on show a hardness of spirit that’s often devastating.